 The Housing Act 2004 defines houses in multiple occupation (HMOs).
 HMOs include house and flat shares, student homes, bedsits and some buildings converted into flats.
-For properties that contain occupiers that form 2 or more households and share amenities such as kitchen, bathroom, living area and any communal space require a HMO licence.
-The tenancy agreement is not relevant in determining if a house is HMO, nor is the number of storeys.
+Any properties that contain three or more occupiers forming two or more households who share amenities such as kitchen, bathroom, living area and any communal space require an HMO licence.
+The tenancy agreement is not relevant in determining if a house is an HMO, nor is the number of storeys.

-A HMO requires a licence and a landlord commits an offence by letting a HMO without a licence.
+An HMO requires a licence and a landlord commits an offence by letting an HMO without a licence.

-Landlords must hold either a mandatory or additional licence if they are operating a HMO in Camden.
+Landlords must hold either a mandatory or additional licence if they are operating an HMO in Camden.